Fania/Thesis/readme.md

 - [ ] Academia it's own chapter?
 - [ ] pata.fania.eu stuff
 - [ ] Change to biblatex
+- [ ] Add change-log to website
+- [ ] Flowchart of website prototype workflow from query to results
+- [ ] Put inspiration into lit review?
+Queneau and library of faustroll etc
+- [ ] Explain why I only use the first occurance
+- [ ] PEP20
+- [ ] AVOID: so, in principle,

 ## Errors